 4. Lack of awareness

-A lack of awareness is down to the company, not the employee's.
+A lack of awareness is down to the company, not the employees.
 If the end users aren't being educated on security best practices then they cannot be expected to protect their company from the never- ending list of cyber threats.

-Despite the fact most companies are aware of the vital role employees play in protecting company data, they haven't carried out an efficient training plan with the aim of of educating their users as well as protecting the business.
+Despite the fact that most companies are aware of the vital role employees play in protecting company data, they haven't carried out an efficient training plan with the aim of of educating their users as well as protecting the business.

 5. Research shows value